Students who need to take a leave for a physical or psychological illness should refer to the Medical Leave section for information and instructions.

 It is vital that students direct all financial aid questions to the Journalism Office of Admissions and Financial Aid.
 A student who is out of school for more than a semester may be required to begin loan repayments.
 Therefore, it is important to schedule an exit interview with Journalism Financial Aid to discuss the options for a particular loan before leaving.
 A student who defaults on a loan will be unable to receive any further aid until appropriate payments are made.
 A student who owes money to Columbia will not be able to register for classes; it is the student's responsibility to be aware of any debts that could prevent registration.

-If you have any questions regarding your voluntary leave or reinstatement, please email Dean Melanie Huff or call her at 212-854-3861.
+If you have any questions regarding your personal leave or reinstatement, please email Dean Melanie Huff or call her at 212-854-3861.